drewcook/js-dsa/notes/trees.md

 - Insertion - O(log n)
 - Searching - O(log n)

-Inserting and searcing a BST is logarithmic time, because with each iteration over each node, we cut the number of items to travers through in half.
+Inserting and searching a BST is logarithmic time, because with each iteration over each node, we cut the number of items to traverse through in half.
 Hence the name, binary!

 _However, these times are not guaranteed.__